juxor/afaq/markdown/secH5.md

 organisation with a dual secret and public organisation in the **Communist International**.
 The continuity of ideas is clear.

 ## H.5.6 Why do anarchists oppose _"democratic centralism"_?

 What to make of Lenin's suggested model of _"democratic centralism"_ discussed in the [last section](secH5.html#sech55)?
-It is, to use Cornelius Castoriadis's term, a _"revolutionary party organised on a capitalist manner"_ and so in practice the _"democratic centralist"_ party, while being centralised, will not be very democratic.
+It is, to use Cornelius Castoriadis's term, a _"revolutionary party organised in a capitalist manner"_ and so in practice the _"democratic centralist"_ party, while being centralised, will not be very democratic.
 In fact, the level of democracy would reflect that in a capitalist republic rather than a socialist society:

-> _ "The dividing up of tasks, which is indispensable wherever there is a need for co-operation, becomes a real division of labour, the labour of giving orders being separate from that of carrying them out . . . this division between directors and executants tends to broaden and deepen by itself.
+> _"The dividing up of tasks, which is indispensable wherever there is a need for co-operation, becomes a real division of labour, the labour of giving orders being separate from that of carrying them out . . . this division between directors and executants tends to broaden and deepen by itself.
 The